 where

-O and Bt are constants listed in Table 14-4 (Airtime cost constants)
+O and Bt are constants listed in Table 14-4 (Airtime cost constants for airtime link metric)

-input parameter r is the data rate (in Mb/s)

-input parameter ef is the frame error rate for the test frame size Bt

-rate r represents the data rate at which the mesh STA would transmit a frame of standard size Bt based on current conditions, and its estimation is dependent on local implementation of rate adaptation
+input parameter r is the PHY data rate (in Mb/s).
+It represents the estimated data rate at which the mesh STA would transmit a frame of standard size Bt based on current link conditions; its estimation is dependent on local implementation of rate adaptation

-frame error rate ef is the probability that when a frame of standard size Bt is transmitted at the current transmission bit rate r, the frame is corrupted due to transmission error; its estimation is a local implementation choice.
-Frame failures due to exceeding Mesh TTL should not be included in this estimate as they are not correlated with link performance.
+input parameter ef is the frame error rate for the test frame size Bt.
+It is the probability that when a frame of standard size Bt is transmitted at the PHY data rate r, the frame is corrupted due to transmission error; its estimation is a local implementation choice.
+Failures due to exceeding Mesh TTL should not be included in this estimate as they are not correlated with link performance

 The airtime link metric shall be encoded as an unsigned integer in units of 0.01 TU.